-IT SHALL BE THE RIGHT OF EACH STUDENT: IT SHALL BE THE RESPONSIBILITY OF EACH STUDENT To have a safe, healthy, orderly and courteous school environment.
+IT SHALL BE THE RIGHT STUDENTS: IT SHALL BE THE RESPONSIBILITY STUDENTS: To have a safe, healthy, orderly and courteous school environment.
 To be familiar with and abide by all district policies, rules & regulations pertaining to student conduct.
 To take part in all district activities on an equal basis regardless of race, sex, religion, national origin, or disability.
-To work to the best of his/her ability in all academic and extracurricular pursuits and strive toward the highest level of achievement possible.
+To work to the best of their ability in all academic and extracurricular pursuits and strive toward the highest level of achievement possible.
 To attend school and participate in school programs unless suspended from instruction & participation for legally sufficient cause as determined in accordance with due process of law.
-When participating in or attending school sponsored extracurricular events, to behave as a representative of the district and hold himself/herself to the highest standards of conduct, demeanor & sportsmanship & accept responsibility for his/her actions.
+When participating in or attending school sponsored extracurricular events, to behave as a representative of the district and hold themselves to the highest standards of conduct, demeanor & sportsmanship & accept responsibility for their actions.
 To have school rules & conditions available for review and, when necessary, explanation by school personnel.
 To seek help in solving problems that might lead to disciplinary procedures.
-To be suspended from instruction only after his/her rights, pursuant to Education Law #3214, have been observed.
+To be suspended from instruction only after their rights, pursuant to Education Law #3214, have been observed.
 To be in regular attendance at school and in class.
-In all disciplinary matters, to have the opportunity to present his/her version of the facts and circumstances leading to imposition of disciplinary sanctions to the professional staff member imposing such sanction.
+In all disciplinary matters, to have the opportunity to present their version of the facts and circumstances leading to imposition of disciplinary sanctions to the professional staff member imposing such sanction.
 To contribute to an orderly, learning centered environment, and to show due respect for other persons and for property.
 To follow personal standards of dress and grooming.
 To dress in accordance with standards promulgated by the Board of Education and the Superintendent.
-To express his/her opinions verbally and long as his/her expression does not interfere with the right of others or disrupt normal school operations.
+To express their opinions verbally and long as their expression does not interfere with the right of others or disrupt normal school operations.
 To make constructive contributions to the school, and to report fairly the circumstances of school related issues.